Shula, winningest coach in pro football history, dies at 90 - KVIA

 “Don Shula was the patriarch of the Miami Dolphins for 50 years,” the Dolphins said in a statement.
 “He brought the winning edge to our franchise and put the Dolphins and the city of Miami in the national sports scene.”

+Shula surpassed George Halas’ league-record 324 victories in 1993 and retired following the 1995 season, his 33rd as an NFL head coach.
+He entered the Pro Football Hall of Fame in 1997, and the induction ceremony took place at Canton, Ohio, 70 miles from his native Grand River.

-Shula became the only coach to guide an NFL team through a perfect season when the 1972 Dolphins went 17-0.
-They won the Super Bowl again the following season, finishing 15-2.
+Shula became the only coach to guide an NFL team through a perfect season when the Dolphins went 17-0 in 1972.
+They also won the Super Bowl the following season, finishing 15-2.

-The 2007 Patriots came close to matching the achievement by the ’72 Dolphins, winning their first 18 games before losing in the Super Bowl to the New York Giants.
+The 2007 Patriots flirted with matching the perfection of the ’72 Dolphins but lost to the Giants in the Super Bowl and finished 18-1.

-Shula’s active retirement included plenty of travel and social events, but in 2000 he admitted he missed coaching.

-“When you do something for 26 years with an organization and have all the memories — some not so great, but mostly great memories — that’s when you miss it,” he said.
+When asked in 1997 if he was the greatest coach in NFL history, Shula said he didn’t know how to measure that, but added, “I always thought that’s why they keep statistics and wins and losses.”

+As for regrets, Shula put not winning a Super Bowl with Marino at the top of the list.
+They were together for 13 years, and Marino became the most prolific passer in NFL history, but he played on only one AFC championship team — in 1984, his second season.

+Shula was born Jan.
+4, 1930, and raised in Painesville, Ohio.
+He played running back at John Carroll University in Cleveland and cornerback in the pros for seven seasons with Cleveland, Baltimore and Washington.
+He entered coaching as an assistant at Virginia in 1958.

-Before his 1970s triumphs with Miami, Shula had a reputation as a coach who thrived during the regular season but couldn’t win the big games.
+Before his 1970s triumphs with Miami, Shula had a reputation as a coach who thrived during the regular season but couldn’t win the big game.

 Shula became the youngest head coach in NFL history when the Baltimore Colts hired him in 1963 at age 33.
 The Colts finished 12-2 the following season and were widely seen as the league’s dominant team.

 The humiliation was greatest in the Super Bowl to end the 1968 season.
 The Colts steamrolled through the NFL, finishing 13-1 and outscoring opponents by a nearly 3-1 margin.
-After crushing the Browns 34-0 in the title game, they were overwhelming favorites to defeat the Jets of the upstart American Football League, which had lost the first two Super Bowls.
+After crushing the Browns 34-0 in the title game, they were overwhelming favorites to defeat the Jets of the upstart AFL, which had lost the first two Super Bowls.

 Miami improved to 10-4 in his first season and made the playoffs for the first time, and the 1971 Dolphins reached the Super Bowl before losing to Dallas.
 The following season, when Miami took a 16-0 record into the Super Bowl against Washington, Shula considered his legacy on the line.